 The boundaries of this report are based on operational control.
 We report our emissions with reference to the latest Greenhouse Gas Protocol Corporate Accounting and Reporting Standard (GHG Protocol).
 In accordance with the 2018 Regulations, the energy use and associated greenhouse gas emissions are for those within the UK only that come under the operational control boundary.

-The 2021 UK Government GHG Conversion Factors for Company Reporting published by the UK Department for Environment Food & Rural Affairs (DEFRA) are used to convert energy use in our operations to emissions of CO2e.
+Therefore, energy use and emissions are aligned with financial reporting for the UK subsidiaries and exclude the non-UK based subsidiaries that would not qualify under the 2018 Regulations in their own right.
+The 2022 UK Government GHG Conversion Factors for Company Reporting published by the UK Department for Environment Food & Rural Affairs (DEFRA) are used to convert energy use in our operations to emissions of CO2e.
 Carbon emission factors for purchased electricity calculated according to the 'location-based grid average' method.
 This reflects the average emission of the grid where the energy consumption occurs.
-Data sources include billing, invoices and the Company's internal systems.
+Data sources include billing, invoices and internal systems.

+We purchase 100% renewable electricity for our site and have included an additional net emissions figure calculated using market-based factors to account for this in our report above.
 For transport data where actual usage data (e.g. litres) was unavailable conversions were made using average fuel consumption factors to estimate the usage.
-Engie Power Limited and Engie Gas Limited operate out of the same site, so energy usage was apportioned between the two companies according to turnover (71% Engie Power Limited, 29% Engie Gas Limited).
+Engie Power Limited and Engie Gas Limited operate out of the same site, so energy usage was apportioned between the two companies according to turnover (68% Engie Power, 32% Engie Gas).
 This approach was also taken for the grey fleet.